zzjun725/f1tenth-racing-stack-ICRA22/README.md

 ### Use the generated raceline for lane_follow(single agent)

-You should launch the node from the workspace folder `./` as normal, not inside the `src`.
+You should do `colcon build` and launch the node from the workspace folder `./` as normal, not inside the `src`.

 - Bring up simulation RVIZ(see [f1tenth_gym_ros](https://github.com/f1tenth/f1tenth_gym_ros)): `ros2 launch f1tenth_gym_ros gym_bridge_launch.py`